Term limits in the United States: President

 In 1861, the Confederate States of America adopted a six-year term for their president and vice president and barred the president from seeking re-election.
 That innovation was endorsed by many American politicians after the Civil War, most notably by Rutherford B. Hayes in his inaugural address.
 Ulysses Grant was urged to run for a third term in 1876, but he refused.
-He did try to win the 1880 nomination, but was defeated in part because of popular anti-third-term sentiment.
+He did try to win the 1880 nomination but was defeated in part because of popular anti-third-term sentiment.
 Theodore Roosevelt had already served over seven years and in 1912, after a four-year hiatus, ran for a third term.
-He was violently criticized and almost killed by John Flammang Schrank for doing so.
+He was criticized for doing so, and attempted assassin John Schrank stated that his motivation for shooting Roosevelt was preventing a third term.
 The 1912 election was ultimately won by Woodrow Wilson.

 Franklin D. Roosevelt (president, 1933–1945) was the only president to be elected more than twice, having won a third term in 1940 and a fourth term in 1944 (though he died in office three months into his fourth term).
 This gave rise to a successful move to formalize the traditional two-term limit by amending the U.S. Constitution.
 As ratified in 1951, the Twenty-Second Amendment provides that "no person shall be elected to the office of President more than twice."
-The new Amendment explicitly did not apply to the incumbent president, Harry S. Truman.
+The new amendment explicitly did not apply to the incumbent president, Harry S. Truman.
 However, Truman declined to seek re-election to a third term in 1952.